schoolhelps/selfiestation-proto/README.md

 ###Emailing

 For emailing on the Raspberry Pi we went with a fairly basic SMTP method.
-In order to do multiple attachments and recepients we had to use some of the the built in `email.mime` functions that Python provides.
-Specifically, the Image, Text, and Multipart libraries.
+In order to do multiple attachments and recepients we had to use some of the the built in `email.mime` functions in Python's standard library, specifically the Image, Text, and Multipart libraries.

 ###Watermarking

 We went with [ImageMagick](http://www.imagemagick.org/) to add a watermark to our photo.
 It's being done through a simple bash script using Imagemagick's CLI.